muonw/muonw-powertable/README.md

 ### For non-Svelte projects

-Paste the code below in your HTML file (e.g. index.html).
+PowerTable is primarily designed for <a href="https://svelte.dev/?powertable">Svelte</a> projects as a modern alternative to <a href="https://datatables.net/?powertable">DataTables</a>.
+If your project is not based on Svelte you can simply paste the code below in an HTML file (e.g. index.html) to generate a table.

 ```javascript
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/muonw/powertable/package/dist/power-table.css">